chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 knowledge of the concept is required to understand the examples.
-The first chapter of the tutorial will present three versions of a simple grammar illustrating the core features of Rustlr, while additional features and options will be presented in subsequent chapters.
+The first chapter of the tutorial will present three versions of a simple grammar illustrating the core features of Rustlr, while additional features and details will be presented in subsequent chapters.

 The first grammar parses integer arithmetic expressions and computes their values.